La Jolla Cove: Best Things to Do in 2024

 La Jolla Cove is loved by both locals and visitors from around the world.
 From its breathtaking sunsets and majestic sea lions to seaside restaurants and kids activities, this beautiful setting offers a slice of the elegant yet laid back La Jolla lifestyle for all to enjoy.

-This is the ultimate guide to help you explore things to do at La Jolla Cove.
+If you’re looking for things to do, La Jolla Cove can’t be beat.
+To prove that to you, check out this ultimate guide to help you explore things to do at La Jolla Cove.

 Only have one day to experience the Cove?
 Check out our itinerary for the perfect day at La Jolla Cove.

 The official address for the La Jolla Cove is:

 That’s just the address!
 Let us help you navigate your way to La Jolla Cove from the North, South, East or West with our guide on finding the La Jolla Cove.

 Drone Footage of La Jolla Cove

 If you are looking for some context and a bird’s eye view of the cove we recommend the below drone video.
 The cove, Scripps Park, and the Children’s Pool all cover a bit of rigged coastline in downtown La Jolla.
 Parking is competitive but in large supply for the whole village so don’t be afraid to park several blocks away and make the walk, but be warned the Cove is down a pretty steep grade from the restaurants & shops of Prospect Street and Girard Avenue.